 - Seizures or collapse

-How to Cool Down a Dog
+How to Cool Down an Overheating Dog

 - Load your wet dog into the car and quickly head to the veterinarian.
 Call on your way to let them know your concern so they can take appropriate preparatory measures.

 1Never leave your dog in a hot car.

-The temperature inside a car rapidly surpasses the outside temperature, so even on days where the temperature is in the 70s, the temperature inside the car can reach scorching heights.
+The temperature inside a car rapidly surpasses the outside temperature, so even on days where the outdoor temperature is in the 70s, the temperature inside the car can reach scorching heights.

 2Exercise your dog during the cooler parts of the day.

-3Always provide plenty of fresh water.
+3Always provide plenty of fresh drinking water.

-A recirculating dog drinking fountain, like Drinkwell’s Platinum Pet Fountain is a popular vet-recommended way to encourage dogs to maintain hydration.
+Your dog needs a full water bowl at all times.
+A recirculating dog drinking fountain, like PetSafe’s Drinkwell Platinum pet fountain, is a popular, vet-recommended way to encourage dogs to maintain hydration.
 A dog drinking fountain also prevents warm, stagnant water.

 4Beat the heat with cool zones and a dog cooling mat.

 5Brush your dog’s coat regularly.

 Instead, regular brushing can help prevent a dog overheating.
 It prevents matting and allows for good air circulation through the coat.